nosilver4u/easy-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 4.3.2 =
+*Release Date - TBD*

+* fixed: PHP notice for boolean to array conversion
+* fixed: Lazy Load setting does not detect presence of Easy IO plugin
+* fixed: Easy IO domain not reset after site URL is updated

 = 4.3.1 =
 *Release Date - December 4, 2025*